 It is essential that strict attention be paid to the weight on the tow ball.
-The weight of the van and the luggage in the back need four Equalizer rods in a Magna from 70kg to 125kg.
+The weight of the van and the luggage in the back need four Equalizer rods in atypical front wheel drive with a 70kg to 125kg ball weight.

 A 4-bar hitch is essential to add traction and balance with FWD vehicles

-Nor would we tow anything heavier than the manufacturer’s 1500kg maximum with electric trailer brakes.
+Nor would we evertow anything heavier than the manufacturers maximum rating with electric trailer brakes.

 Vehicle and tow bar makers rate their product by weight on the ball.
 Their ratings are the maximum ball weight allowed.
 So check before you tow.

 Tyre pressures, profiles and rolling resistance characteristics make a significant difference to towing safety, handling, and comfort and of course fuel economy.